Generalization in diffusion models arises from geometry-adaptive harmonic representations: Discussion

 \section{Discussion}

-Diffusion generative models, which operate through iterative application of a trained DNN denoiser, have recently surpassed all previous methods of learning probability models from images.
-They are easily trained, and generate samples of impressive quality, often visually indistinguishable from those in the training set.
-In this paper, we introduce a methodology to elucidate the approximation properties that underlie this success, by evaluating the properties of the trained denoiser, which is directly related to the score function, and to the density from which the data are drawn.
+Diffusion generative models, which operate through iterative application of a trained DNN denoiser, have recently surpassed all previous methods of learning probability models of images.
+Their training objective (minimization of squared denoising error) is simple and robust, and they generate samples of impressive quality.
+In this paper, we elucidate the approximation properties that underlie this success, by analyzing the trained denoiser, which is directly related to the score function, and to the density from which the samples are drawn.

-Here, we showed empirically that diffusion models can achieve a strong form of generalization, converging to a unique density model that is independent of the specific training samples, with an amount of training data that is small relative to the size of the parameter or input spaces.
-The convergence exhibits a phase transition between memorization and generalization as training data grows.
-The amount of data needed to cross this phase transition depends on both the image complexity and the neural network capacity \citep{yoon2023diffusion}, and it is of interest to extend both the theory and the empirical studies to account for these.
-The framework we introduced to assess memorization versus generalization may be applied to any generative model.
+We show empirically that diffusion models memorize samples when trained on small sets, but transition to a strong form of generalization as the training set size increases, converging to a unique density model that is independent of the specific training samples.
+The amount of data needed to reach this phase transition is very small relative to the size of dataset needed for convergence without any inductive biases, and depends on the image size and complexity relative to the neural network capacity \citep{yoon2023diffusion}.
+It is of interest to extend both the theory and the empirical studies to account for the interplay of these factors. \Cref{app:convergence} shows preliminary results in this direction.